Excerpt from the Short Story - Zeke's Fight

 He leaned back in his chair, balancing on the back legs again.
 And since he liked to live on the edge, he added the element of balancing his pencil under his nose at the same time.

-All the while, he plotted the downfall of Tristan, Nick, and Dave.
+All the while, he plotted the downfall of Tristan, Steve, and Cole.

 I’ll get them for insulting me, he thought.
 I mean my mom.
 For insulting my mom.